NLO Merging

 5. Subtract integrated POWHEG NLO events, to ensure that the inclusive NLO cross section remains intact upon inclusion of multi-jet tree-level events.

-The estimation of cross sections after the application of the merging scale cut is nearly identical to the first step in main87.cc, and we refer to the first paragraph of the "Program flow" discussion for main87.cc for details.
-For main88.cc, the flags Merging:doUNLOPSTree or Merging:doUNLOPSLoop supply the merging scale definition used in the cross section estimation.
+The estimation of cross sections after the application of the merging scale cut is nearly identical to the first step in NL3 merging with main162nl3.cmnd, and we refer to the first paragraph of the "Program flow" discussion of NL3 for details.
+For main162unlops.cmnd, the flags Merging:doUNLOPSTree or Merging:doUNLOPSLoop supply the merging scale definition used in the cross section estimation.

-After the cross section estimation step, main88.cc proceeds to perform the actual NLO merging.
-The discussion of K-factors given in the NL3 section (i.e. of Merging:kFactor0j, Merging:kFactor1j and Merging:kFactor2j) also applies to main88.cc.
+After the cross section estimation step, the actual NLO merging is performed.
+The discussion of K-factors given in the NL3 section (i.e. of Merging:kFactor0j, Merging:kFactor1j and Merging:kFactor2j) also applies to UNLOPS.
 Although UNLOPS is considerably more stable than NL3 upon changing the K-factors, we do not recommend the use of K-factors.

-The production of UNLOPS-merged events with main88.cc starts by generating reweighted tree-level events.
+The production of UNLOPS-merged events with main162.cc starts by generating reweighted tree-level events.
 The processing of tree-level events can be invoked by setting the following flag.

 flag Merging:doUNLOPSTree (default = off)